ashirviskas/VirusGameRust/README.md

 [VirusGame](https://github.com/carykh/VirusGame/) with a spin on it, rewritten in Rust and Bevy.

 ## Todos
-[ ] - Implement cells/walls that do nothing lol
+[x] - Implement cells/walls that do nothing lol
+[x] - Implement particle functionality
-[ ] - Implement particle functionality
+[ ] - Implement food spawner
 [ ] - Implement simple food -> energy -> waste cycle with a spin on it (eat -> get enerty -> consume energy -> to get more energy, free itself up from waste)
 [ ] - Implement simple genes (OG VirusGame basis) functionality [ ] - Implement cell walls